 Most airlines allow luggage up to a limit of 20 kg per passenger plus a hand luggage up to a limit of 8 or 10 kg.
-Please note that hand luggage must have the right size to fit into the airplane luggage compartments or below the seats.
-The exact requirements can be reconfirmed withat your airline.
+Please note that hand luggage must have the right size to fit into the aeroplane luggage compartments or below the seats.
+The exact requirements can be reconfirmed with your airline.

 In case you need more luggage, you can usually check in with two pieces of luggage by paying a difference surcharge (approx. 50 Euro) or you decide to fly with TAM which often allows up to 48kg.

-Besides it is advisable to posting a label or card with your personal information details on the outside of the suitcase, we suggest you to place also one inside of your luggage.
-Using a padlock or a belt will prevent your belongingsluggage from being stolen or lost.
+Besides it is advisable to post a label or card with your personal information details on the outside of the suitcase, we suggest you also place one inside of your luggage.
+Using a padlock or a belt will prevent your belongings from being stolen or lost.

 There is no obligatory vaccination necessary to be allowed to enter Argentina.
 In any case, we recommend to you to use the opportunity of travelling to check your Vaccination Card with respect to the following illnesses: tetanus, diphtheria, polio, hepatitis A. Please remember that usually a booster shot is given every ten years.

-ATM: You can use your debit or credit card to withdrawget money from any argentine ATM that has the MasterCard/Visa logo on it.
+ATM: You can use your debit or credit card to withdraw money from any Argentine ATM that has the MasterCard/Visa logo on it.
 The transaction is always made in ARS (Argentine Pesos), it is not possible to withdraw any different currency.

 There are banks that do not charge any fee for international cash withdrawals.
 We recommend to you to check which banks in your country which banks offer this service as you will definitely save money!